Moose Factory: Climate

 The Moose Factory and Moosonee area has a very cold humid continental climate (Köppen Dfb).
 The climate data is from Moosonee, around 3 km to the west.

 Economy

 The economy of the island is based on the healthcare, service, tourism, and construction industries.
 The largest employer is the Weeneebayko General Hospital, followed by Moose Cree First Nation and Northern Stores.

 Northern Stores, G.G.'s and QuickStop are the main stores on the island.
 "The Complex" is the retail and community centre containing a grocery store (Northern Stores), a restaurant, a Canada Post outlet, a pharmacy, and offices.

-Although few people practice a solely traditional lifestyle (i.e. living only off the land), the majority of people still participate in the spring and fall moose hunt.
-Traditional skills such as preparing and tanning of moose hides as well as the creation of moccasins and moose hide mitts with beading are still practiced today.
-Other crafts practiced in Moose Factory include the production of tamarack geese, snowshoes, and soapstone carvings which are sold locally.
+Although few people practise a solely traditional lifestyle (i.e. living only off the land), the majority of people still participate in the spring and fall moose hunt.
+Traditional skills such as preparing and tanning of moose hides as well as the creation of moccasins and moose hide mitts with beading are still practised today.
+Other crafts practised in Moose Factory include the production of tamarack geese, snowshoes, and soapstone carvings which are sold locally.